Dasharo/docs/docs/guides/dasharo-reviewers-guide.md

 custom optimizations hurts us because it makes the difference look much bigger than it is.

 What we want to showcase is how Dasharo (for this MSI port, coreboot + EDKII UefiPayloadPkg) performance compares against the proprietary firmware codebase.
 The only way to do so accurately is by ensuring that the hardware operating values are the same in both Dasharo and the original firmware so that the performance differences are not due to higher processor clock speeds thanks to higher Power Limits, unlimited Turbo Boost times, or similar tricks.
-Note that we are okay with out-of-the-box comparisons, but that wouldn't be directly comparing the performance of both firmware codebases, which is our point.
+Note that we are okay with out-of-the-box comparisons, but that wouldn't be directly an apples-to-apples comparison of the performance of both firmware codebases, which is our point.
 Thus, to make it fair, the hardware has to be tweaked to run with the same operating values on both.
 As you can't change values on Dasharo unless you're willing to recompile (or ask for a custom build with tweaked values), the easiest way is by bringing MSI firmware values down to Dasharo/Intel levels.

 ## Find Your Processor Intel Default Parameters